Greek prosecutors charge seven over army deals with Germany's Daimler

 The new leftist government of Alexis Tsipras, which is struggling to avert bankruptcy, has said it wants to overhaul arms procurement procedures to make them more transparent.
 It has also pledged to investigate previous contracts.

-Greece said last month it would seek more than 100 million euros ($110 million) in damages from German defense companies which officials said paid bribes to win arms deals.
+Greece said last month it would seek more than 100 million euros ($110 million) in damages from German defence companies which officials said paid bribes to win arms deals.
+(1 US dollar = 0.9228 euro) (Reporting by Renee Maltezou and Angeliki Koutantou; Editing by Gareth Jones)